kartik0649/impact_ventures_oa/Readme.md

-# PDF RAG with ChromaDB and LangChain
+# PDF RAG with FAISS and LangChain

 This repository demonstrates how to: